 Credit cards can be great tools to have in your wallet.
 They allow you to make a purchase now and pay it back later.
 Unfortunately, they’re also the reason why so many Americans struggle with debt.

 Credit cards are known to often come with high interest rates.
-As of March 2018, the average interest rate on a credit card was 16.84%.
+As of March 2020, the average interest rate on a credit card is 17.25%.
 With rates that high, carrying a balance can get extremely expensive.

 If you are one of the millions of Americans that’s carry a balance on your credit cards, there are things you can do to reduce how much you’re paying each month.

 What Is a Good Interest Rate on a Credit Card?

 Before we dig too far into figuring out how to lower your credit card interest rate, we need to understand what a good interest rate on a credit card would be.

 Most of you have probably received an offer for a 0% APR card.
 These cards are great, but can be deceiving.
 Many times you will receive a low APR for a short introductory period.
 However, when that runs out, the interest rate jumps — sometimes to well over 20%.

 So what is a good interest rate on a credit card?
 The answer to this really depends on your situation.
 Ideally, the interest rate won’t matter because you’re paying your balance in full each month.